caisepolente/taoPPM/_posts/2015-01-18-gate-management.md

 Agile Gate Management evolves the current general implementations of stage/gate approaches based on the following
 tenants:

-+ No more project phases but only performance gates
+1. Gates instead of phases
-+ Focus on project performances rather than activities
+2. Project performances instead of activities
-+ As many gate process models as projects
+3. As many gate processes as projects

-### No more project phases but only "performance gates"
+### 1. Gates instead of phases

 The terms stage and phase are in practice used interchangeably.
 Therefore they usually refer to the highest level of aggregation for the project's activities either as an outcome of WBS (work breakdown structure) or PBS (product breakdown